piotrmaslanka/satella/docs/coding/structures.rst

 DictObject is an object constructed out of a dict, that allows it's values to be obtained as getattr(), and not only getitem().

-.. autoclass:: satella.coding.DictObject
+.. autoclass:: satella.coding.structures.DictObject
     :members:

 You can use the following function to recursively turn every dict into a DictObject

-.. autofunction:: satella.coding.apply_dict_object
+.. autofunction:: satella.coding.structures.apply_dict_object